-If you are appointed as an election day scrutineer you may observe the preliminary count of votes from your voting place provided you are inside the voting place before the close of voting at 7pm.
+If you are an election day scrutineer appointed to a voting place, you can observe the preliminary count of votes at that voting place provided you are inside the voting place before the close of voting at 7pm.
 Any scrutineer not within the voting place when the doors are locked at 7pm will not be admitted.
 You can leave before the count finishes, but you will not be readmitted.